 About the Center for Academic Advising, Retention, and Transitions:

-Our professional advising staff advises current Mason undergraduates students whose majors are identified as exploratory, undecided, changing, or non-degree seeking.
+Our professional advising staff advises current Mason undergraduates students whose majors are identified as exploratory, changing majors, or non-degree seeking.
 Our mission is to provide our students with the most accurate and timely information as it pertains to their academic success.
 All of the advisors in CAART are well versed in the many majors and minors that Mason has to offer as well as academic policies and procedures that can affect student success.

 Our goal is to meet with you and discuss possible next steps toward degree completion.